 This all-embracing mode of reading, launched by Saint Augustine of Hippo in the fourth century—in which the specific and the time-bound are transported out of any cultural, historical, and narrative context to become cosmic and eternal—is capable of catching up anything, from animals to objects to humans.
 Sometimes a person will transcend their familiar home, rise above their known world, above the very Earth, and find themselves transfigured out of their imperfect humanity into some radiant allegory.
 Noah and his family will be converted by such an impulse into symbols of the church, each member obedient, expectant, saved: a family of exemplary obedience enfolded by the wings of the sacred dove.
 Noah prefigures Christ, perfect in his obedience to his Father.
 Jewish interpreters, on the other hand, wondered why Noah did not—like Cain before him and Moses and Abraham after—argue with God, attempt to talk him out of his severe punishments.
 Abraham’s reaction to the declared destruction of Sodom and Gomorrah is to challenge God by asking, “Will you indeed sweep away the righteous with the wicked?”
 (Gen. 18:23, ESV).
 That question has an immediate effect.
 Similarly, Moses convinces God on Mount Sinai not to destroy the people of Israel after the episode of the golden calf.

 Not so with Noah.
-Yet everything about his story is transformed into a symbol for something else: narrative into allegory and enduring myth.
+Perhaps this is why everything about his story is transformed into a symbol for something else: narrative into allegory and enduring myth.
 Everything about the Noah story too easily becomes eternal: dove, rainbow, ark, the saved and the damned, sacrifice, covenant.
 Everything becomes part of the same, singular story—except for the raven, who simply leaves.
 Noah opened the window of the ark, sent the corvid forth, and off it went.